acm-ucr/gitreal/README.md

 People who can git with the flow:

 * Can you add your name below?
-* John Pham was here
+*John Pham was here
+*Moses Park was here